-In 2018, The Enhancing Cetacean Habitat and Observation (ECHO) Program is planning a number of initiatives which are focused on reducing underwater noise from large commercial vessels within designated critical habitat for the endangered southern resident killer whale population.
+In 2018, The Enhancing Cetacean Habitat and Observation (ECHO) Program undertook two key initiatives which focused on reducing underwater noise from large commercial vessels within designated critical habitat for the endangered southern resident killer whale population.

 Between August 7 and October 6, 2017, commercial vessels were asked to slowdown to 11 knots through Haro Strait, an important summer feeding area for southern resident killer whale, to better understand and measure the level of noise reduction achieved through reduced vessel speed.

 What makes vessels quieter?
 This study scanned the best options to reduce underwater noise from vessels.
 The study recommended options to be included in the port authority’s EcoAction program which incentivizes vessels for going above and beyond environmental regulations.
 As of January 1, 2017, vessels with quiet classification notations or cavitation reduction technologies calling the Port of Vancouver are eligible for a discount on harbour due fees.

 How do different vessels sound and where and how often do they transit in this region?
 This study identified and quantified the underwater noise contributions from various vessel sectors to overall regional ocean noise.